SidharthMehta/SidharthMehta.github.io/index.md

                 <h2 class="heading">About Me</h2>
             </div>
 <div class="col-md-8" markdown="1">
-I am Graduate Computer Engineering student at North Carolina State University looking for positions in domain of Embedded Systems software.
+I am Graduate Computer Engineering student at North Carolina State University looking for positions in domain of Embedded Systems and Software development.

 As part of my master's degree I have worked on the following:
 1. Preemptive scheduling using RTOS and Non preemptive scheduling by breaking tasks into Finite State Machines.